A Land of Staggering Natural Beauty and Cultural Complexities

 Throughout its history, Vietnam has been most heavily influenced by the Chinese musical tradition, as an integral part, along with Korea, Mongolia and Japan.

 Moreover, an important part of Vietnamese music is improvisation, in particular an improvised introduction to a song, and ornamentation, that vary with the styles, regions, instruments and musicians.
-The melodies of songs, no matter their genres (folk songs, theater, court or religious music, or others), follow the intonation of the Vietnamese language.
+The melodies of songs, no matter their genres (folk songs, theatre, court or religious music, or others), follow the intonation of the Vietnamese language.

 Vietnam has many off-the-beaten-track gems if you’re up for an adventure.
 Pu Luong, north of Hanoi, where you can trek in the forest, swim in fresh rivers, cycle through the reserve and visit beautiful small villages.